 - Lotus paste, or paste of your choice

-4. Portion your paste filling accordingly and roll into balls.
-I am using about 20g of filling.
+Portion your paste filling accordingly and roll into balls.
+I am using about 20g of filling for each mooncake.
 Set aside.

-9. Chill for a couple of hours before serving.
-It should keep well in air tight container (not too big) for about 3 days.
+Store the mooncakes in air tight container in the refrigerator.
+Chill for a couple of hours before serving.
+It should keep well in air tight container for about 3 days.

 The recipe makes about 3-4 bite sized mooncakes.